CHR. Did you meet with no other assault as you came?

 my relations according to the flesh, yet

-since I became a pilgrim, they have disowned me, as I also have rejected them;
+since I became a pilgrim, they have disowned me, as I also have

 and therefore they were to me now no